Changes in circumstances

 The new local authority can carry out the next annual review of the EHC plan following the usual timetable (see below), or it can bring the annual review forward.
 It can also decide to do a complete reassessment of your child’s special educational needs.

-Your son or daughter should go without education in the meantime.
+Your son or daughter should not go without education in the meantime.
 They should continue to attend the school or college named on the EHC plan.
 If this isn’t possible (for example because your new home is now too far away), your new local authority must arrange a suitable alternative education that meets their needs.
 This would usually be a temporary placement at a similar school or college in the area.

 Timescales